 Portable espresso is all the rage the last few years with entrants to the field like the Handpresso and the My Pressi.
 We do think this Espresso machine from Stelton looks pretty interesting, as the unit is battery powered, and runs on ESE pods to deliver a cup of espresso wherever and whenever you need it during your day.
 At a little under 180 GBP, or about $290US, the unit doesn't come cheap.
 Then again, what high quality espresso device does?

 We love breakfast, and we really love breakfast in a coffee cup.
 Green Mountain Coffee has their mid-winter Seasonal K-Cups on sale right now which includes one of our yearly favorites - the Fair Trade Golden French Toast K-Cups (read our review here).
 With a fresh sparkle of maple syrups meets buttery coffee goodness, the Golden French Toast K-Cups will keep you coming back for more breakfast in your coffee cup each morning.
-The Wicked Winter Blend K-Cups are also on sale right now as well.

 The Newco Coffee Pod Brewer is for commercial use,